kaycix/northcoastcnpsnursery/index.md

 excerpt: "Come visit our fully volunteer-run nursery located in Freshwater Farms Reserve in Eureka, CA. We grow over 100 species of Pacific Northwest and California native plants.
 Our nursery has been supplying this region with beautiful native plants since 2015."

-banner:
+#banner:
-    excerpt: "Plant sales are on hold the month of April in preparation for our May Spring Sale."
+    #excerpt: "Save the Date!
+Plant sales are on hold the month of April in preparation for our Spring Sale, May 3 & 4."

-sale_banner: false
+sale_banner: true

 #intro:
 #    - excerpt: "We are a non-profit volunteer-run nursery located in beautiful Freshwater Farms Reserve in Eureka, CA."